GFruit/TypeGG-Goal-Tracker/README.md

 A browser extension that adds a live goal-tracking widget to [TypeGG](https://typegg.io).
 Set goals for your typing — EXP, PP, races, quotes, rolling averages, improvement, time, characters — and the widget keeps score in real time as you race.
 Nothing to log by hand; finish a quote and your goals update.

-> Disclaimer:
-This is an unofficial community-made browser extension for "TypeGG" (typegg.io), a brand and platform operated by TYPEGG LTD. This extension is not affiliated with, endorsed by, sponsored by, or officially associated with "TypeGG" or TYPEGG LTD.

 ---

 ## Table of contents